Cloudbox/autoscan/README.md

 **Before you begin, make sure you understand how regular expressions work!** \
 Make sure you know how capture groups work, as these are used for the `to` field.

 Triggers can receive paths from any source: A remote server, a Docker container and the local file system.
 The `rewrite` field can be defined for each individual trigger.
+This field can contain multiple rewriting rules.
+Therefore, each rule should have a `-` to indicate the next rule on the list.
 The `from` should be a regexp pattern describing the path from the trigger's perspective.
 The `to` should then convert this path into a path which is local to Autoscan.

 Targets work the other way around.
 They have to convert the path local to Autoscan to a path understood by the target, which can be a Docker container, remote server, etc. The `from` should be a regexp pattern describing the path from Autoscan's perspective.
 The `to` should then convert this path into a path which is local to the target.